 If you feel ill or exhibit respiratory or other symptoms, you should not come to class.
-Seek medical attention if necessary and notify your instructor(s) as soon as possible by email.
+Seek medical attention if necessary and notify your instructor as soon as possible by email.
+Follow the COVID-19 Public Health Flowchart if you have COVID-19 symptoms, exposure or test positive, and adhere to the UW Face Covering Policy.